Sunday, November 8, 2009

 “It’s so much more palatable to formulate an art historical response than a psychological response.
 Who wants to purposefully relate to turmoil and anguish?”

 While making my way through the exhibition, I was reminded of how difficult it is to avoid bringing your own thematic interests to bear when looking at someone else’s work.
 Although my mind did go to the concept of the Split Self, entertaining the psychological reading of Crossfield’s work, I was more inclined to see the animated, scrambling figures as engaged in the awkward throes of passion.
-Even the melded figures that appear perfectly still strike me as powerfully sexual.
-These figures, which have apparently resigned themselves to their fate as circus freaks, have limbs that overlap as if in an inevitable embrace.
+Even the melded figures that appear perfectly still strike me as powerfully sexual with limbs that overlap as if embracing.
 Sometimes I really wish that I could enter a gallery and leave my art history training and my studio art practice at the door.